They Came Out at 14. Their Grandparents Waited Until 37. Now Both Generations Are Watching the Same Rights Disappear.

 The generation that grew up with marriage equality as settled law has worse mental health outcomes than any LGBTQ generation before it.

 39% of LGBTQ+ youth seriously considered suicide in 2024.
-For transgender and nonbinary youth, it was 46%.
+For transgender and nonbinary youth, 46%.
 12% attempted it.
-Half wanted mental health care and could not get it.
+40% wanted mental health care and could not get it.

 The generation that inherited Obergefell v.
-Hodges — the legal right to exist in public, to marry, to be recognized — is sicker than the generation that fought for it.
+Hodges is sicker than the generation that fought for it.
 Coming out earlier means being visible in a hostile environment for longer.

 Coming Out Young Has a Cost

 Youth who delayed coming out by two or more years after recognizing their identity had 56% higher odds of attempting suicide.
-So coming out early is dangerous, and staying closeted is dangerous.
+Coming out early is dangerous.
+Staying closeted is dangerous.
 The variable is not the timing.
 It is the environment.

 90% Say Politics Is Hurting Them